Şefiqa Gaspıralı

-Şefiqa Gaspıralı (Шефика Исмаиловна Гаспринская; 14 October 1886 - 31 August 1975) was a Crimean Tatar feminist leader who was editor-in-chief and publisher of the first women's magazine, a member of the Presidency Council of the Kurultai, and a deputy for two terms in the Crimean People's Republic.
+Şefiqa Gaspıralı (Шефика Исмаиловна Гаспринская; 14 October 1886 – 31 August 1975) was a Crimean Tatar feminist leader who was editor-in-chief and publisher of the first women's magazine, a member of the Presidency Council of the Kurultai, and a deputy for two terms in the Crimean People's Republic.
 She was also a kindergarten teacher.

 Early years

-Şefiqa Gaspıralı was born to Ismail Gasprinsky (1851-1914), a Crimean Tatar thinker, publisher, educator, politician and reformer, one of the leaders of the Turkish cultural and political awakening in the early 20th century, in Bakhchysarai, Crimea (Taurida Governorate, Russian Empire) on 14 October 1886.
+Şefiqa Gaspıralı was born to Ismail Gasprinsky (1851–1914), a Crimean Tatar thinker, publisher, educator, politician and reformer, one of the leaders of the Turkish cultural and political awakening in the early 20th century, in Bakhchysarai, Crimea (Taurida Governorate, Russian Empire) on 14 October 1886.
 Her mother was Zühre Gaspıralı, a member of the Akçora dynasty. Şefiqa had seven siblings, four brothers, Refat, Danyal, Mansur, Haydar and three sisters Behiye, Leyla, Nigar.

 Gaspıralı learned to read and write from her father.
 She then continued his education at her father's "Usûl-ü Cedit" (New Method) School in Crimea.
 Her father chose and raised her among his siblings, gave special importance to her education.
 Her mother died when she was 17 years old.
 She took on the responsibility of the house.

 Journalist career

-On the other hand, she became her father's most important assistant in the management of the publications of the newspaper Terciman ("The Translator"), the correspondence and translation from Russian language, as well as the postal and distribution affairs.
+In spite of her domestic duties, she became her father's most important assistant in the management of the publications of the newspaper Terciman ("The Translator"), the correspondence and translation from Russian language, as well as the postal and distribution affairs.
 In 1903, she wrote her first article in Terciman.

 During this time, she met Nasib bey Yusifbeyli of Ganja, a young Azerbaijani man, who often visited her father.
 Her correspondence on political issues with Yusifbeyli turned into intimacy, and they married in 1906.

 İsmail Gaspıralı founded the magazine Alem-i Nisvan ("Women's World") in 1906 after realizing that Terciman was inadequate in matters of improving the low social status of women in Russia, women's education and employment. Şefiqa was appointed head of the magazine.
 Published articles informed, directed, encouraged and organized Turkic women, giving detailed information on women and women's movements in the Turkish and Islamic world.

-In 1908, she gabe birth to a daughter Zöhre, and a year later to a son Niyazi.
+In 1908, she gave birth to a daughter Zöhre, and a year later to a son Niyazi.
 During this period, she, together with her husband Nesip and her older brother Rıfat, assumed the entire burden of Terciman.

 In 1912, Şefiqa and her husband Yusifbeyli moved to Ganja, Azerbaijan and settled there after the magazine Alem-i Nisvan was closed.
 At the end of that year, she returned home as no one could be found to deal with the newspaper Terciman.
 Her father İsmail Gaspıralı died on 11 September 1914.